rickhull/nostrb/README.md

-There are optional dependencies, like `rbsecp256k1` for better / faster / stronger Schnorr signatures.  `sqlite3` is required for Relay operation.  `oj` can be installed for better / faster / stronger JSON handling, and `sequel` can be used as a layer on top of SQLite.
+There are optional dependencies, like `rbsecp256k1` for better / faster / stronger Schnorr signatures.  `sqlite3` is required for Relay operation, and `oj` can be installed for better / faster / stronger JSON handling.

 ## Install